NetApp/netapp.trident_protect/README.md

 # Ansible Validated Content Collection for NetApp Trident Protect

 This collection includes a variety of validated Ansible Roles to automate and manage Day-2 use cases involving NetApp Trident Protect in a Red Hat OpenShift Virtualization environment.
-It covers common application data management workflows such as Backup and Restore, Snapshot scheduling and Restore, and Disaster Recovery (SnapMirror Replication, Failover, Failback, and Reverse Resync).
+It covers common application data management workflows such as Backup and Restore, Snapshot scheduling and Restore, and Disaster Recovery (SnapMirror Replication, Failover, Reverse Resync, and Failback).

 ## Dependencies

-This collection uses the [kubernetes.core](https://galaxy.ansible.com/ui/repo/published/kubernetes/core) certified Ansible collection to manage Kubernetes objects such as Applications, AppVaults, Backups, Snapshots, SnapshotSchedules, and Replication resources via the NetApp Trident Protect custom resources.
+This collection uses the [kubernetes.core](https://galaxy.ansible.com/ui/repo/published/kubernetes/core) certified Ansible collection to manage Kubernetes objects such as AppVaults, Applications, Backups, SnapshotSchedules, Snapshots, and Replication resources via the NetApp Trident Protect custom resources.

 ## Tested with Ansible